 What Will Happen

 The actual process of stopping your birth control is pretty easy.
 If you are taking the pill, it’s as simple as stopping it at the end of your pack.
 For me, I had an IUD, so it required going to see my gynecologist to have it removed.
 I read things online about how painful this can be, but luckily, there was only a little bit of discomfort and over in less than 30 seconds.

 Once you stop or remove your birth control, your body pretty much bounces back immediately.
 In fact, it only takes a woman’s body a few days to completely get rid of all the hormones you received while on birth control.
 Right away, your body will go back into its normal cycle, and you could get your period immediately or a few weeks later, depending on your ovulation schedule.

 The Side Effects

 The biggest thing women experience when getting off birth control is a change in their period.
 For me, I never got a period while on the IUD, so having one again after a few years made me nervous.
 But, once I did get my period a week after the IUD was removed, it was very similar to how my period was before I went on birth control.
 For most women, this will also be the case.
 If you had heavy periods that stayed light while on the pill, your period will most likely turn heavy again once you stop taking it.

-Some women may experience a different period than what they were used to, and this is no cause for concern—the body is constantly changing throughout our lives!
+Some women may experience a different period than what they were used to.
+This is no cause for concern—the body is constantly changing throughout our lives!
 If you feel something is off or weird about your period, be sure to see your doctor.

 Other than your period, going off birth control may also increase your moods since your hormone levels are no longer being replaced.
 Full-blown PMS and all the lovely things that come with it (sore breasts, discharge, tiredness, cramps) will probably come back, especially if you experienced these things before birth control.